meghane/web_dev_projects/p1/p1_report.md

 # Project 1 - Home Page
 ### Goal
-* Basic home page using HTML5 and minimal CSS (no Bootstrap yet).
+* Basic home page using HTML5 and minimal CSS.
 ### Topic
 * A personal web page that could serve as your online resume.
 ## Report